appgardenstudios/hyaline/www/content/documentation-v1/explanation/audit.md

 In the example above, the audit rule `content-exists-check` targets the `README.md` document for all sources except for `internal` and performs three checks: verify the content exists, ensure it meets a minimum length of 100 characters, and confirm a purpose is defined.

 ## Checks
 Hyaline supports several types of checks that can be applied to documentation.
-These checks fall into three categories: "content checks" for validating documentation structure and content, "purpose checks" for ensuring documentation purposes are correct, and "tag checks" for verifying documentation has the right tags.
+These checks fall into three categories: "content checks" for validating documentation structure and content, "purpose checks" for ensuring documentation purposes are correct, and "tag checks" for verifying documents and sections have the right tags.

 ### Content Checks
 Content checks validate the existence, structure, and content of documentation.